zahrahaji10/random-password-generator-/README.md

 <img width="821" alt="criteria" src="https://user-images.githubusercontent.com/102627226/164972623-789112c0-2814-4537-8589-97316a211135.png">

-Once the user has selected a at least one of the criteria's, the password is generated.
+Once the user has selected at least one of the criteria's, the password is generated.

 <img width="865" alt="final-password" src="https://user-images.githubusercontent.com/102627226/164974711-bcaebb57-ea2f-495c-bca0-8ed9476415e5.png">